Sony A7 II vs RX10 IV

-Body comparison: Sony A7 II vs Sony RX10 IV
+Body comparison: Sony A7 II vs RX10 IV

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.